 What I feel I was called to do.
 Cutting back on work was something that did need to happen for me to live in such a way.
 A way that I could make that my top priority every day.
 Many readers might not realize that I am a single mom (you can learn more about my personal story in the video if you are interested) and the idea of living like I am a “stay-at-home” mom as a single mom might sound incredibly nonsensical.

 Well for me that meant I would need to budget our funds.
 To create a means of income that would allow me to decide when I work.
 And even more important, how much I would work.
 Something easier said than done.
 But whatever your goals are.
 Whether that is to have more free time for your family or be able to slow down the pace of your life.
-Having a budget and getting our finances under control can be a big help towards any goal we might have.
+Having a budget and getting our finances under control can be a big help toward any goal we might have.
 It is always a good idea to be wiser with our funds.

 Write down ALL of your expenses.
 Everything.
 Include yearly memberships, insurance for the year, and even your Netflix bill.
 Absolutely everything.
 If you are getting your nails done every other week.
 Make sure to include that as that is a bill when done regularly.
 Now add it up and on the paper include your income to see how much leftover you have each month.
 From here draw a line down the center of the paper.

 Then write what is absolutely necessary and fixed amounts that need to be paid each month.
 Rent, mortgage, car payment, and cell phone bill.
 Write another list of things that fluctuate and lastly a list of wants that you are paying for.
 I speak of wants in this because we often tell ourselves that we need certain things that are not actual needs.
 Thereby justifying their expense.